TriValleyCoderDojo/Minecraft-Jar-Hacks/README.md

      byte b0 = 127;
 ```

-3) make a SnowBall explode on impact when thrown
+## Make a SnowBall explode on impact when thrown

 - open the net.minecraft.entity.item.EntityTNTPrimed class